Rajat0904-y/Extracting-information-from-indeed/README.md

 # Extracting-information-from-indeed
-Web scraping  Project to extract  information from indeed.
+Web scraping project to scrap out company details from indeed.
+In association with Bagcampus.